 Canopy: The leaves and shoots formed by a grapevine.

 Cap stem: The small length of stem which connects each individual grape berry to its bunch.

-Cap: A – a tiny green cover which loosens, then falls off exposing the pinhead-size ovary and releasing the pollinating anthers of an individual grape flower.
+Cap: 1– A tiny green cover which loosens, then falls off exposing the pinhead-size ovary and releasing the pollinating anthers of an individual grape flower.
 When the cap falls off, the flower is said to be in bloom.
-B- Cap: The floating solids (skins and bits of stem) in a tank of fermenting red wine.
+2- The floating solids (skins and bits of stem) in a tank of fermenting red wine.
 It binds together forming a thick mat which must be broken apart (at least once a day) during fermentation in order to extract the color and flavor of the skins and to prevent over-heating of the wine.

 Capsule: The wrapping that covers the neck and cork of a wine bottle.

 Carbon dioxide (CO2): A gas that occurs naturally in air.
 Vine leaves produce sugar from CO2, sunlight and water.
 This sugar is the source of energy used by the vine for growth and grape production.

 Carbonic maceration: A process where wine grapes are not crushed but fermented whole.
 The process is used to make wines which are particularly light and fruity.
 This is the process commonly used to produce “nouveau” wines of the Beaujolais region of France.

 Carboy: A glass bottle used (usually by home vintners) to ferment and wine.
 They range in size from 5 to 7 gallons.

 Cask: Any wooden container used for wine aging or storage.
 The term includes barrels, butts, pipes, etc.

 Catawba: (kuh-TAW-bah) An American hybrid wine grape grown in the eastern U.S. and Canada and produces sweet white, red and rose’ wines that have the so-called ”foxy” aroma component.